TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/README.md

 # todo tuning with ray and update doku
 - tensorboadX ist added is that necessary?
 - update Makefile and doku
-check todos
+- works but 'OSError: handle is closed' exception check todos

 ## Setup